Student interview: Isaiah Ramos

 - Undergraduate junior

-- Must be enrolled in an undergraduate degree program at a degree-granting institution located within the United States, during the spring semester and fall semester of the application year.
+- Must be enrolled in an undergraduate degree program at a degree-granting institution within the United States, during the spring and fall semesters of the application year.

 - Summer program awardees are strictly prohibited from partial, early or late program participation.
-Please consult with your school or P.I. to ensure that there is no conflict in schedule before you apply to this program.
+Please consult with your school, academic advisor, or P.I. to ensure that there is no conflict in schedule before you apply to this program.

 The following applicants are NOT eligible: